Rojomon/about/_pages/about.md

 <br>
 Hi!
 I'm Ștefan and I'm a music lover, a film aficionado, an amateur road cyclist, a beginner runner, an occasional computer gamer and an ardent student of life.
 I love solving problems and strive to always learn.
 My sweet tooth is `all things tech`!

 I am currently learning Python, HTML, CSS, JavaScript fundamentals, and the Django web framework.
-Add to that Jekyll on which I am building this personal web page.
+Add to that Jekyll on which I am building this personal page.
 Everything for following the long n' twisty road from Dummy to Master Programmer.

 This website is hosted on AWS using an EC2 instance and it's a fork of the [al-folio](https://github.com/alshedivat/al-folio) Jekyll template.